jeyren95/px-react-capstone/README.md

 - The first call was used to retrieve the relevant games based on the search term inputted by the user

 - The following additional queries were used to make the first call:
-    1. title (which represents the search term made by the user)
+    1. `title` represents the search term made by the user

 ##### Example
 ```shell